 If you’re going to miss a lesson crucial to understanding of your course overall, but don’t want to misalign your class with the syllabus, screencasts can be helpful in designing a lecture students can follow at home.
 Record short examples or tutorials using Screencast-O-Matic.
 Then, post the miniature lessons to Moodle and trust students to listen along.

 A class composed of screencasts can be augmented by a Moodle quiz emphasizing key takeaways.

-Lynda is an online learning platform, providing training to help students and professionals learn business, technology, and creative skills.
-Cheri Schauer-Crabb with Teaching and Learning Technologies attests that assigning a Lynda training as a result of class cancellation can “refresh ideas” or “introduce a skill that’s coming down the pike.”
+Linkedin Learning is an online learning platform, providing training to help students and professionals learn business, technology, and creative skills.
+Cheri Schauer-Crabb with Teaching and Learning Technologies attests that assigning a Linkedin Learning training as a result of class cancellation can “refresh ideas” or “introduce a skill that’s coming down the pike.”

 While one or all of these tools can be used to support an efficient online equivalent to class, it is important to be conscious of common pitfalls associated with remote teaching.
 As Todd Lee comments, “It’s important to not overweight what you ask [students] to do because you’re missing the class.
 You should think about what is accomplished in a normal class period and try to fairly match that.”